miclip/smart-rv-sail-switch/README.md

 - **Hybrid Design**: Works in parallel with the original sail switch (doesn't remove factory safety)
 - **Fail-Safe Operation**: System starts open (safe state), only closes when airflow is confirmed
 - **Zero Power Draw**: Only active when furnace is called for heat
-- **Smart Detection**: Monitors blower state, pressure differential, and original sail switch status
+- **Continuous Monitoring**: Monitors pressure differential and sail switch status continuously
 - **Auto-Calibration**: Calibrates pressure baseline at each heat cycle start
+- **Hysteresis**: Prevents rapid toggling with stable airflow detection
+- **Timeout Protection**: Error state if airflow detected but not maintained
 - **Visual Indicators**: LED status indicators for troubleshooting

 ## Important Safety Warning